 Staff are processing the 11/1/2024 annual reexamination for Samantha and Fergus Pool, head of household and spouse.
-On 2/14/2024 Samantha reported her monthly child support payment was reduced from \$200 to \$100 per month, but an interim reexamination was not processed because the reduction in child support income for Samantha's daughter, Hailey, did not result in a decrease of 10 percent or more in annual adjusted income, and the PHA did not establish a lower threshold.
+On 2/14/2024 Samantha reported her monthly child support payment was reduced from \$200 to \$100 per month, but an interim reexamination was not processed because the reduction in child support income for Samantha's daughter, Hailey, did not result in a decrease of 10 percent or more in annual adjusted income, and the PHA did not establish a lower threshold Samantha did not result and the percent or the PHA did not establish a because the reduction in child support income for Samantia's daugnter, Halley, did not result in a decrease of 10 percent or more in annual adjusted income, and the PHA did not establish a lower threshold.
 Samantha did not report any additional changes to the PHA.

-Last reexamination - 11/1/2023 Annual Reexamination
+Last reexamination - 11/1/2023 Annual Reexamination Samantha: Fergus: Business income: \$28,000 Wages: \$8 250

-Samantha: Fergus:

-Business income: \$28,000 Wages: \$8,250

-VA disability pension: \$12,000 Other non-wage income: \$3,000 (Go Fund
+VA disability pension: \$12,000 Other non-wage income: \$3,000 (Go Fund Me online fundraiser)

-Child support: \$2,400 Me online fundraiser)
+Child support: \$2,400 Me online fundra